 A major concern of the water quality in the Bahamas is the proliferation of private shallow water wells, including domestic and hotel wells.
 Dangerous elements such as nitrates, pathogens and other substances compromise the groundwater quality when these wells are developed due to on-site sanitation.
 As a result, Bahamians are at great risk to contamination.

 Water quality in the Bahamas is not up to standard, due to critical sanitary problems in the country.
-The main source of the water contamination is from septic tanks, soakaways and pit latrines.
-These issues are all major risks to water quality in the Bahamas and the overall the health of its citizens.
+The main sources of the water contamination are from septic tanks, soakaways and pit latrines.
+These issues are all major risks to water quality in the Bahamas and the overall health of its citizens.

 Due to over-abstraction, physical disturbance, point source pollution, solid waste disposal, disposal wells and septic tanks, the water quality in the Bahamas is threatened.
 The majority of Bahamians are encouraged to use bottled water, even though the Water & Sewerage Corporation practices desalination by reverse osmosis and the water satisfies both the World Health Organization and U.K. guidelines for chemical, physical and biological parameters.